SynkovAndrew/otuskotlin-marketplace-202312/project/docs/architecture/api.md

 1. Id - unique identifier
 2. StockId - stock which price is represented
-3. Price - current price
+3. Price - price at the moment of time
-4. Timestamp - date and time
+4. Timestamp - this moment of time

 ## Endpoints

-1. Find all stocks with pagination
+1. CRUD + Search for Stocks
-2. Find all price records by StockId
+2. CRUD + Search for Price Records